BrandonBoo2000/Dynamic-Time-Warping/Audio for DTW/README.txt

-Model 1 : Mei Ting
-Model 2 : Boon Onn
-Model audio for panangguhan, potongan gaji and kecurian bungkusan
+2 Model is required to record audio for panangguhan, potongan gaji and kecurian bungkusan

 Test Audio : Audio from J&T Youtube video
 Main.mp3 - The Original Audio File